PrestaShop/PrestaShop/README.md

 If you expect the container to (re)install your shop, remove this file if it exists.
 And make sure the container user `www-data` has write access to the whole workspace.

-To fully reset your repo and get a frest start run (CAREFUL: this removes all your extra files):
+To fully reset your repo and get a fresh start, run (be careful: this removes all your extra files):

 ```
-# clean everything not in repo (node_modules etc)
+# clean everything that is not part of the original repository (node_modules, etc.)
 git fetch origin
 git reset --hard origin/develop
 git clean -dfx